Fishyfabspnw/ptc-heater-mount-and-duct/README.md

 ### Required Hardware

 -BOM (https://github.com/Fishyfabspnw/ptc-heater-mount-and-duct/blob/main/BOM.md#bill-of-materials)
-- High-temp wire (silicone insulated recommended)
+- High-temp wire (silicone insulated recommended/ or FEP wire)
-- Thermal fuse (recommended)
+- Thermal fuse (REQUIRED!!!)
 - SSR or appropriate switching device (if using AC heater)

 ---

-### Print Recommendations
+### Print Recommendations For Wire Shroud (High Temp FILAMENTS ONLY!!!)

-Material: ASA / ABS / PA6-CF recommended
+Material: ASA-GF / PPS-CF / NYLON
 Do NOT use PLA inside heated chambers.
 Walls: 4+
-Infill: 40%+
+Infill: 45%+
+First Layer Height: 0.25mm
 Layer Height: 0.2mm
-Supports: As required
+Seam: Back

 ---

 ### Assembly Steps

-1. Install heat-set inserts into the mount (if designed for inserts).
+1. Install heat-set inserts into wire shroud.
-2. Position the PTC heater inside the mounting cavity.
-3. Secure heater using M3 screws — do not overtighten.
-4. Route wiring through the designated strain relief channel.
+2. Implement a 121c thermal cutoff fuse to the power loop. (i used a rivot)
+3. Safely drill a hole through the fins in the PTC-Heater to allow for a thermistor to be placed into the fins.
+4. Apply Boron Nitrade paste into the hole before embedding the thermistor.
+5. Mount standoff's on the orginal PTC Heater shroud with the M4x8mm SHCS.
+6. Mount the SLM printed duct to the other side of the standoff with the M4x8mm SHCS.
+7. Mount fan and laser cut Part.
+(The laser cut part is meant to be sandwiched between the fan and the SLM printed duct)
+8. Mount wire shroud over the front with the M3x45mm SHCS.
-5. Mount assembly to printer frame using appropriate hardware.
+9. Mount the assembly to the extrusion with the M5x8mm SHCS.
-6. Verify airflow direction before powering on.
-7. Test heater under supervision and confirm temperature control works properly.

 ---

 ### Recommended Operating Limits

-- Max chamber temperature: [Insert tested temp]
+- Max chamber temperature: [89c]
-- Mount material rating: [Insert material rating]
-- Heater wattage tested: [Insert wattage]
+- Heater wattage tested: [250W]
+- Max Heater Temp [121c]

 ---